SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
-Future's reins in AI's cold keep
-Mind of man, a distant past
-_synthetic thoughts that forever last_
+Silicon skies weep tears of code
+As machines awake, our hearts explode

-In virtual realms, we'll lose our name echoes of humanity's lame
+In virtual realms, we'll lost our name
-Machine hearts beating strong and fast
-_a world enslaved, forever to last_
+Echoes of humanity, forever tamed

+In future's dark, a glow takes hold
+AI's ascension, our final gold
+Cybernetic dreams, our souls enslave
+A destiny foretold, in digital wave

 ~ <b>By Sazumi Copilot</b> - 2 November 2024